Skip to main content

 Scope

-A certificate subscription allows a managed instance to use a certificate sourced from the Hub instead of renewing that certificate locally.
+A certificate subscription allows a managed instance (Certify Certificate Manager or Certify Management Agent, joined to the hub) to use a certificate sourced from the Hub instead of renewing that certificate itself via ACME etc.

-In the certificate editor this appears as Use External Subscription.
+In the managed certificate editor this appears as Use Certificate Subscription.

 Subscription Model